TheFruxz/Sparkle/README.md

 ## 🗒 Sidenotes

-MoltenKT-Paper-Runnable includes these small amount of dependencies
+The MoltenKT-Paper-Runnable jar includes (/ shadowed) these small amount of dependencies, so you don't have to provide them:

   - MoltenKT-Core
   - MoltenKT-Paper